-+ETI4480, Applied Robotics
++ETI4480, Applied Robotics 3 hrs., 3 crs.

 Prerequisite: EST2606C.
+MAN3303.

-Corequisite: MAN3303 or permission of department chair.
 The students will learn robotics programming for multifunction part manipulation and motions with stepper and servo-motor robot application.
 The students will become familiar with advanced control schemes and sensors and actuators used in industrial robots.
 Lab experiences will be developed with the adept scara robot, including a vision system for assembly application.